soarowl20240613/awesome-links/README.md

 - [binarylang](https://github.com/sealmove/binarylang.git)

+## node

+- [manifest](https://manifest.build/) Manifest is a complete backend that fits into one file of simple code.

 ## python

 - [anvil](https://anvil.works/) Build seriously powerful web apps with all the flexibility of Python.
 No web development experience required.